 Dog Training Mock Trials Ensure a Confident Happy Dog

-Here in hot and steamy South Florida dog training, Miami and an earthquake, fire and mudslide-prone Los Angeles California, residents are constantly reminded of Mother Nature in all of her splendor and awe – natural disaster preparation.
+Here in an arid, dry and warm climate, greater Los Angeles dog training, LA is prone to earthquakes, fires, and mudslides, LA residents are constantly reminded of Mother Nature in all of her splendor and awe – natural disaster preparation.
 But how many people actually prepare beyond a few bottles of extra water and batteries?
 There are so many instances when a mock run exercise would benefit your dog and your bond.
-Fireworks and thunder storms are other areas where practicing drills before the actual event will benefit your pet greatly.
+Fireworks and thunderstorms are other areas where practicing drills before the actual event will benefit your pet greatly.
 These mock trials are opportunities to make dog training fun, to bond with the family and to create an opportunity for your pup to make positive associations between traveling in his dog crate, the car, train, bus or plane.